 We acknowledge that the biases and issues that beset patent citation data may especially complicate quality comparisons between indigenous patenting and MNC patenting, so we want to proceed with caution.
-But the data do suggest that co-invented and MNC-sponsored patents are more technologically sophisticated and valuable than indigenous patents, as well as more numerous.
+But the data suggest that coinvented and MNC-sponsored patents are more technologically sophisticated and valuable than indigenous patents, as well as more numerous.
 Running similar regressions on a parallel China-based patent data set yields similar results.
-With China-based patent data, it is possible to separately estimate multinational sponsorship and international co-invention effects.
-Both are positive, statistically significant, and collectively point to a multinational patent premium that is roughly the same magnitude as what is observed in India.
+With China-based patent data, it is possible to separately estimate multinational sponsorship and international coinvention effects.
+Both are positive, statistically significant, and collectively point to a multinational patent premium that is roughly the same magnitude as that observed in India.